 If none of these mixers seem to do the trick, you do have another option.
 You can buy external phono preamps, like the one below:

-- GOgroove Mini Phono Turntable Preamp Preamplifier with 12 Volt AC Adapter , RCA Input for Vinyl Record Player - Compatible With Audio Technica , Crosley , Jensen , Pioneer , 1byone and More Turntables
+- GOgroove Mini Phono Turntable Preamp Preamplifier with 12 Volt DC Adapter, RCA Input for Vinyl Record Player - Compatible with Audio Technica, Crosley, Jensen, Pioneer, 1byone and More Turntables

 - Price: $27.99